Go for Rubyists. Part 8. Concurrency in Go, Ruby and Elixir

 end

-I believe it’s not the most idiomatic way of writing such a function in Elixir, but it’s not my everyday language, so I have an excuse 🙂
+I believe it’s not the most idiomatic way of writing such a function in Elixir, but it’s not my everyday language, so I have an excuse :)

 Go

 Golang uses a mechanism, called goroutines.
 The name is inspired by the term coroutine and which is pretty much what I’ve explained in the Fibers section of Ruby block.
-Though it doesn’t mean that Go’s goroutines have much in similar with Ruby’s threads or fibers.
+Though it doesn’t mean that Go’s goroutines have much in common with Ruby’s threads or fibers.

 Goroutines and Threads

-The main confusion I had, was to think of goroutines as of threads.
+The main confusion I had was to think of goroutines as of threads.
 Yet they are actually pretty different.
 Here are some of the differences:

-• Since their size is smaller, you can run much more of them and their spawn time is faster
+- Since their size is smaller, you can run much more of them and their spawn time is faster.

 Example